 - Sketch a piece of fruit for 5 days as it rots

 - Crush it and draw it!

-- Create your own ORIGINAL super hero or villain in an interesting pose
+- Create your own ORIGINAL super hero, villain or character in an interesting pose

 - Draw a close up view of an object as if viewed through a magnifying glass.

 - Create a sewn piece (2D or 3D)